m0zgen/forum-chat-rules/Sys-Admin-channel.md

 * Posts may contain links to websites with relevant posts content
 * All posts will moderate and edit at the discretion of the moderator with subsequent approval

+## Minimal Quality Requirements

+* Posts shall be contains "Title" and "URL" (except notify types messages)
+* Target websites should be:
+  * Without "iframes"
+  * Information described in text format (not big picture with text)
+  * Uses valid web standards
+  * Adaptive layouts
+  * It is not - dorks, stub and same etc pages

 ## Disclaimer Statement / Exclusions

 * Posts can contain links to another publics, social networks in case of mutual exchange of posts